dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-azure-active-directory.md

 1. Navigate to **Azure Active Directory** in the Azure portal.
 Select **App registrations** in the sidebar.
 Select the **New registration** button.
 1. Provide a **Name** for the app (for example, **Blazor Client AAD**).
 1. Choose a **Supported account types**.
 You may select **Accounts in this organizational directory only** (single tenant) for this experience.
-1. Leave the **Redirect URI** drop down set to **Web** and provide the following redirect URI: `https://localhost/authentication/login-callback`.
+1. Leave the **Redirect URI** dropdown list set to **Web** and provide the following redirect URI: `https://localhost/authentication/login-callback`.
 If you know the production redirect URI for the Azure default host (for example, `azurewebsites.net`) or the custom domain host (for example, `contoso.com`), you can also add the production redirect URI at the same time that you're providing the `localhost` redirect URI.
 Be sure to include the port number for non-`:443` ports in any production redirect URIs that you add.
 1. If you're using an [unverified publisher domain](/azure/active-directory/develop/howto-configure-publisher-domain), clear the **Permissions** > **Grant admin consent to openid and offline_access permissions** checkbox.
 If the publisher domain is verified, this checkbox isn't present.
 1. Select **Register**.